timkrysta/scandiweb/README.md

 - [x] SASS: advantage
 - [x] NOTE: React and vue.js is a huge advantage if you decide to use them for the frontend part.

+During this test I have:
+- learned basics of React and
+- practiced Docker.

 ## Requirements
 - docker & docker-compose